Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats
 - Change the chat titles to share your thoughts on lesson __

-ask aobut the lessons that are only available to the highest tier patrons
-- is the lesson 9 quiz good enough? check that the questions make sense
 - asked my mom to try the quiz to see if it makes any sense
 - figure out when the next meeting is
 - ask him if he wants me to comment onthe videos as they are posted